-During September, the security system of AIA was assessed by inspectors of the HCAA on Passenger and Hand Baggage Screening, Hold Baggage Screening, as well as on the security procedures of the General Aviation Terminal of AIA.
-The results of the aforementioned audits confirmed that AIA maintains the highest level of security and adheres fully to the regulations and best practices with regards to the provision of security services to the travelling public.
+In September, the security system of AIA was assessed by inspectors of the HCAA on Passenger and Hand Baggage Screening, Hold Baggage Screening, and the security procedures of the General Aviation Terminal.
+The audits confirmed that AIA maintains the highest level of security and adheres fully to the regulations and best practices with regards to the provision of security services to the travelling public.